rosenpass/rosenpass-website/content/en/about.md

 **Rosenpass** provides a complement to the well-recognised WireGuard standard, adding quantum-hardened cryptography and key exchange while keeping the established WireGuard-standard encryption security.
 Therefore, **Rosenpass** is not just an add-on or a plug-in, but a coprocessing software that interacts with WireGuard at exactly one point, enhancing WireGuards predefined key generation and exchange process with Post Quantum Secure (PQS) cryptography, based on the McEliece cryptosystem.

-**Rosenpass** is free and open source software, publically reviewable and adaptable, published under Apache and MIT licenses.
+**Rosenpass** is Free and Open Source Software, publically reviewable and adaptable, published under Apache and MIT licenses.
 See the [License](/#license) section for detailed information.

-**Rosenpass** is formally verifiable, state-of-the-art Post Quantum Cryptography, groundbreakingly improving the security of a cornerstone to the internet.
+**Rosenpass** is formally verifiable, state-of-the-art Post Quantum Cryptography, groundbreakingly improving the security of a cornerstone to the Internet.

 Project **Rosenpass** is run by a team of cryptographers, researchers, open source developers, hackers and designers; with focus on verifiable security improvement, usability and user advantage.